digital-land/service-handbook/docs/what-we-do/key-concepts.md

 ## Data

 Data is raw facts and figures, often stored in a digital format.
-Learn more about [data](https://www.bbc.co.uk/bitesize/guides/zphqgdm/revision/1) and [databases](https://www.bbc.co.uk/bitesize/guides/zsfky4j/revision/1).
+Spend a day learning more about [data](https://www.bbc.co.uk/bitesize/guides/zphqgdm/revision/1) and [databases](https://www.bbc.co.uk/bitesize/guides/zsfky4j/revision/1).

 ## Data service

 A data service provides, manages, and processes data to make it accessible, usable, and actionable for various applications.
 This saves users from having to find, collect, clean, organise and share the data themselves.

 A data service is typically accessed through interfaces or APIs that allow integration with other applications and systems.

 ## Devolution